PHOTOX/QM-hands-on/README.md

 # QM-hands-on
 Materials for "Quantum Mechanics: Hands on" lecture at UCT Prague.
+The repository contains the study materials in $$\mathrm{\LaTeX}$$  and Python codes implementing the discussed topics.

+The text is in a $$\mathrm{\LaTeX}$$ format in the folder `scriptum`.
+PDF will be uploaded any time a new chapter is finished.

-All the python codes are available in the `codes` folder with two subfolders: `exercises` and `solutions`.
+All the Python codes are available in the `codes` folder within two subfolders: `exercises` and `solutions`.
-- `exercises` contains prepared exercise codes which are to be compeleted by students.
+- `exercises` contains prepared exercise codes for students to complete.
-- `solutions` contains full codes solving the problems for students as reference.
+- `solutions` contains completed codes for students as a reference.

+These codes are simple and meant for Python beginners.
+More advanced students are encouraged to create their own codes employing higher programming standards.